jenkinsci/clif-performance-testing-plugin/README.md

 -   either from a source code management system, as usual for Jenkins job;
--   or by using the import wizard provided by the plug-in and available in Jenkins' main menu.
+-   or by using the CLIF import wizard provided by the plug-in and available in Jenkins' main menu.

 #### Via Source Code Management

 As mentioned at the top of this page, CLIF's main GUI is based on Eclipse.
 CLIF scenarios, test plans and possible data sets are grouped together in a CLIF project.
-It is straightforward to use a source code management (Svn, CVS, Git...) client provided by Eclipse to push this project to an SCM repository.
+It is straightforward to use a Source Code Management (Git, Svn...) client provided by Eclipse to push this project to an SCM repository.

-Once your CLIF project is available on an SCM repository, create a new Freestyle project (New Item... \> Freestyle Project).
+Once your CLIF project is available on an SCM repository, create a new Freestyle project (`New Item... > Freestyle Project`).
 Go to the Source Code Management section and provide all necessary details about your project repository.